yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 This data processor comes with an sla.xml file which define the default topology, which in our case is a cluster of 2 primaries and a single backup per primary.
 This can be override at deploy time or by editing the sla.xml file that resides in the data processor deployment directory.

-{refer}See [Event Driven Architecture|Event Driven Architecture] for more info about event listening abstraction.{refer}
+{% refer %}See [Event Driven Architecture|Event Driven Architecture] for more info about event listening abstraction.{% endrefer %}
-{refer}See [Space Based Remoting|Space Based Remoting] for more info about remoting services over the grid.{refer}
+{% refer %}See [Space Based Remoting|Space Based Remoting] for more info about remoting services over the grid.{% endrefer %}
-{refer}See [Basic Processing Unit Container|Basic Processing Unit Container] for more info about the built in basic processing unit container.{refer}
+{% refer %}See [Basic Processing Unit Container|Basic Processing Unit Container] for more info about the built in basic processing unit container.{% endrefer %}

 {% anchor datafeeder %}